raner/projo/README.md

     Person person = create(Person.class);
 ```
 Projo will create a proxy object or generate an implementation class at runtime.
 This is similar to the mechanism that
-Mockito uses when creating mock objects, except Projo's getters and setters will be fully functional.
+[Mockito](https://site.mockito.org/) uses when creating mock objects, except Projo's getters and setters will be fully functional.

-The above example is only the beginning: what about factories for creating your objects?
+The above example is only the beginning: what about factories or builders for creating your objects?
 Also, if you want to safely use the
 objects as keys in a hash map you will need ```equals()``` and ```hashCode()``` methods.
 And what about a ```toString()```
 method that actually produces readable information?
 Also, often times, a lot of the fields are mandatory and cannot be
 ```null``` or ```Optional```, so you'll need more code to enforce that...